rolinh/libgwavi/README.md

   * `gwavi_close()`

-Please, note that error checking has been voluntarily omitted for the sake of the clarification.
+Please, note that error checking has been voluntarily omitted int the examples below for the sake of the clarification.

-So first, you should declare a `gwavi_t` structure and initialize it:
+So first, you should declare a `gwavi_t` structure and initialize it.
+You can optionnaly declare a `gwavi_audio_t` structure if you need to add an audio channel to your AVI file.

     struct gwavi_t *gwavi;
     struct gwavi_audio_t audio;